What Is a “Sole Cause” Provision?

 The Importance of Policy Wording

 The actual text of an insurance policy is a critical factor when it comes to sole cause provisions.
-According to a ruling from the Ninth Circuit of Federal Judges, the language of the sole cause provision in an insurance policy may be either conspicuous, meaning its very clearly outlined in the contents of the policy, or inconspicuous, indicating the sole cause provision may be part of a larger set of clauses without clear indications that it is indeed a sole cause provision.
+According to a ruling from the Ninth Circuit Court of Appeals, the language of the sole cause provision in an insurance policy may be either conspicuous, meaning its very clearly outlined in the contents of the policy, or inconspicuous, indicating the sole cause provision may be part of a larger set of clauses without clear indications that it is indeed a sole cause provision.

 According to the Ninth Circuit ruling, if a sole cause provision qualifies as “conspicuous,” then “sole cause” translates to “independent of other substantial causes.”
 If the wording counts as “inconspicuous,” then the sole cause provision means “independent of any other predominate or proximate cause.”
 Essentially, the Ninth Circuit ruled that a “sole and direct” cause listed in an accident plan does not mean the claimed accident must be the “sole and direct” cause of the claimed loss.